 No judge, and certainly no Black judge, can help but be distressed and depressed on sentencing day.
 I conduct sentencing on Monday afternoon.
 These are afternoons spent sitting in a courtroom filled with mostly young Black males, waiting to be sentenced.
 Unfortunately, Monday afternoons are the one time during the week when I take the bench in my courtroom and look out not upon the customary sea of white faces, but instead upon a room full of many faces not unlike my own.

-Henderson, Thelton E.
+Thelton E. Henderson,

-"LOOKING BEYOND THE NUMBERS: AFRICAN AMERICANS AND CRIMINAL JUSTICE,"
+LOOKING BEYOND THE NUMBERS: AFRICAN AMERICANS AND CRIMINAL JUSTICE,

-Available at: http://digitalcommons.law.yale.edu/yjll/vol3/iss1/2
+Available at: https://digitalcommons.law.yale.edu/yjll/vol3/iss1/2